FlatKey/ansible-firewalld-role/README.md

 Requirements
 ------------

-Tested on RHEL 7 and CentOS 7 only.
+Tested on RHEL 7, CentOS 7 and Fedora 29 only.

 Ansible 2.0 or above